Environmental gentrification

+Definition

+Environmental gentrification is the process by which efforts to improve urban environments, such as enhancing green spaces or reducing pollution, increase property values and living costs, often displacing lower-income residents and attracting wealthier populations.
+The introduction of green spaces in urban areas has historically led to increases in property values, which can displace long-term residents.
+This process, referred to as environmental gentrification, occurs when low-income residents are priced out of their neighborhoods as a result of urban green space developments and the lack of housing development for additional people who wish to live in the area.
+Environmental gentrification is commonly understood as the process in which urban green space improvements lead to the displacement of lower-income communities, although the exact definition remains a topic of debate.
+Green gentrification is closely related to urban planning and climate mitigation efforts.
+Strategies such as installing shade structures, green walls, green roofs, and water features are often implemented to combat the urban heat island effect.
+However, these improvements can lead to higher property values and subsequent displacement.
+Studies have shown a correlation between the creation of urban green spaces and increases in housing prices when there is inadequate housing supply to meet local or regional demand.
+For instance, property prices around the High Line in New York City increased by 35% with the current renovations, while prices near Chicago's Bloomingdale Trail rose by 13.8% to 48.2% with the implementation of the newly constructed greenery.

 Gentrification

 Gentrification is a process whereby a neighborhood is transformed in order to cater to a wealthier home buyer or investor.
-The process often takes place in working-class neighbourhoods that are inhabited by low-income residents.
+The process often takes place in working-class neighborhoods that are inhabited by low-income residents.
 Real-estate development such as luxury condominiums or the transformation of old factories into trendy lofts, attract wealthier investors.
 As the process progresses, low-income residents are pushed out or to the outskirts of the neighborhood as real-estate and rent prices are increased due to demand.
 Also, as middle-class residents enter the neighbourhood surrounding businesses transform to accommodate desires.
-Gentrification has often been promoted by local governments through policies that promote ‘'urban renewal.'
-Generally, the process is considered to benefit the local economy and improve neighbourhoods.
+Gentrification has often been promoted by local governments through policies that promote 'urban renewal.'
+Generally, the process is considered to benefit the local economy and improve neighborhoods.

-Three phases of gentrification have been recognized during:
+Three phases of gentrification in North America have been recognized: